7Block Labs

 Deliver an “audit packet” instead of just code

-• Spec PDF/MD with all sections above.
+• Spec PDF/MD that includes all the sections mentioned above.

 Common spec anti‑patterns that guarantee ping‑pong (and how to fix)